Loic-Remy/CLI/README.md

 The framework is designed to receive the user input and parse it to store the different arguments of the command-line in an array of pointer.

 ## Principle
-The framework divide the arguments of the command-line using the blank spaces between them.
+The framework divides the arguments of the command-line using the blank spaces between them.

 Arguments containing a blank space are recognized by the use of double quotes.